systematic-magic/pubmed/implemented_corrections_ckecking.rst

 b.
 There was communication with author and author have not replied yet.

 	How to find out: there is "Y" in `Author response required?` column and `Response to auth correx forwarded to production` column is empty.

 	What to do:

-Take a look at the `Date correx last reviewed` column in Production Spreadsheet to find out whether article has been checked for implemented corrections before.
-If it was, check corrections wich are older than that date.
-Otherwise check all whether all corrections related to the article have been implemented.
+	Take a look at the "`Date correx last reviewed`" column in Production Spreadsheet to find out whether article has been checked for implemented corrections before.
+If it was, check corrections wich are older than "last reviewed" date.
+Otherwise check whether all corrections related to the article have been implemented.

 	If all corrections have been implemented, then :ref:`go here<implemented_not_replied>`.
 	If all or certain corrections have not been implemented, then :ref:`go here<not_implemented>`.

 .. _communication_and_reply:

 c.
 There was comminication with author and author has already replied.

 	How to find out: there is "Y" in `Author response required?` column and `Response to auth correx forwarded to production` column has a date.

-Take a look at the `Date correx last reviewed` column in Production Spreadsheet to find out whether article has been checked for implemented corrections before.
-If it was, check corrections wich are older than that date.
-Otherwise check all whether all corrections related to the article have been implemented.
+	Take a look at the "`Date correx last reviewed`" column in Production Spreadsheet to find out whether article has been checked for implemented corrections before.
+If it was, check corrections wich are older than "last reviewed" date.
+Otherwise check whether all corrections related to the article have been implemented.

 	If all corrections have been implemented, then :ref:`go here<implemented_and_replied>`.
 	If all or certain corrections have not been implemented, then :ref:`go here<not_implemented>`.

 .. _implemented_no_communication: